Real-Time Dam Levels

 Catchment & Hydrological Impact

-Fed primarily by the Derwent River, this reservoir plays a critical role in the Tasmania drainage division.
+The Derwent River acts as the primary lifeblood for Lake Meadowbank, making it a cornerstone of the Tasmania network.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 Catchment dynamics in the Tasmania are deeply influenced by the retention capacity of Lake Meadowbank.

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Tasmania depends heavily on the water security provided by Lake Meadowbank.
-Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Without the buffer provided by this massive 60 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context

-Ecologically, the reservoir and its immediate wetlands serve as a crucial habitat for native Australian wildlife.
+The surrounding catchment of Lake Meadowbank also supports diverse local flora and fauna.
 When capacity allows, Lake Meadowbank becomes a hub for regional tourism and water sports.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact